Georgina90-x/Name-That-Flag/README.md

 - Name That Flag is a simple website that has a game for users to test their knowledge of world flags.
 - Name That Flag has been designed for all users to be able to play the game with ease by implementing standardised structure.
 - Name That Flag is a fun game suitable for all ages of users.
-- Name That Flag shows a large flag and gives 4 options for the user to select their answer.
+- Name That Flag shows a large flag and gives 3 options for the user to select their answer.
-- Name That Flag keeps track of the users score out of a total of 10.
+- Name That Flag has a total of 10 questions to answer, each time randomised.

 ## Table of Contents